Through what channels can you get cocoa onto the European market?

 Direct trading also allows producers to supply tailored semi-finished cocoa products to chocolate makers.
 This subject is covered on our study on the European market for semi-finished cocoa products.

-- Are you a local grinder and your cocoa mass and cocoa butter meet high quality standards (which means that they do not need to be processed again)?
-If so, you can trade directly with European confectionery and food companies.
-In case of lower–quality, semi-processed cocoa products, your direct trading partner is usually a European importer or grinder.
+- Are you a local grinder and your cocoa mass and cocoa butter meet high quality standards (which means they do not need to be processed again)?
+Then you can trade directly with European confectionery and food companies.
+In case of lower quality semi-processed cocoa products, your direct trading partner is usually a European importer or grinder.

 - Are you part of a producer association selling specialty or certified cocoa?
 Do you have the financial means and technical knowhow to organise export activities?
 Then you can also sell your beans directly to specialised cocoa importers or bean-to-bar chocolate makers.
 You could also consider setting up local processing facilities to add more value to your cocoa beans.
 Our study on the European market for semi-finished cocoa products discusses this more in depth.

-- Provide your buyer with the right information about your cocoa variety, type of processing (for example, the fermentation level) that was used, the country and region of origin, and other technical specifications.
+- Provide your buyer with the right information about your cocoa variety, type of processing (example: fermentation level) that was used, the country and region of origin, and other technical specifications.

-- Find buyers who match your business philosophy and export capacities (in terms of quality, volume or certifications).
-For more tips on finding the right buyer for you, see our study of finding buyers in Europe.
+- Find buyers who match your business philosophy and export capacities (in terms of quality, volume, certifications).
+For more tips on finding the right buyer for you, see our study on finding buyers in Europe.

 - Invest in long-term relationships!
 Whether you are working through an importer or directly with a chocolate maker, it is important that you establish a strategic and sustainable relationship with them.
 This will help you manage market risks, improve the quality of your product and reach a fair quality/price balance.

-- See our study of how to do business with European buyers for more information about communicating with buyers, how to send samples and how to draw up contracts.
+- See our study on how to do business with European buyers for more information about communicating with buyers, how to send samples and how to draw up contracts.

-- See our study of buyer requirements for cocoa to learn about the European market standards and requirements you need to comply with when supplying to Europe.
+- See our study on buyer requirements for cocoa to learn about which European market standards and requirements you need to comply with when supplying to Europe.